 In 2016, MDGH was awarded an AU$1.5M grant from The Australian Trade Commission to support the clinical development of moxidectin for scabies treatment and elimination via the Australian Tropical Medicines Commercialisation Program.
 Matching funding was provided by the GHIF.

-In 2019 and 2021, EDCTP provided two substantial grants to MDGH and partners: €4.6M for additional clinical trials comparing efficacy and safety of single or annual and biannual moxidectin or ivermectin treatment, and €2.8M for the development of a paediatric formulation of moxidectin.
+In 2019 and 2021, EDCTP provided two substantial grants to MDGH UK and partners: €4.6M for additional clinical trials comparing efficacy and safety of single or annual and biannual moxidectin or ivermectin treatment, and €2.8M for the development of a paediatric formulation of moxidectin.
 The MoxiMultiDoseMod (RIA2017NCT-1843) and MiniMox (RIA2019PD-2880) projects are part of the EDCTP2 Programme supported by the European Union.

 In 2020, MDGH licensed CC-11050 (AMG 634) from Amgen.
 MDGH acknowledges the generosity of Amgen to make it possible for MDGH to take on the CC-11050 program and for their continued support of the two Phase 2 clinical trials in tuberculosis and leprosy type 2 reactions, by generously providing CC-11050 to both studies and funding the leprosy study.